 2. For all your edible skinned fruits and veggies give each piece a good rinse and soak for 5-10 minutes depending on the sturdiness of the skin.

 3. Only clean what you will eat in 24 hours.
 Even though a proper vinegar wash has been shown to kill 98% of pathogens they will start to grow again potentially infecting your family members.

-With a quick wash down with water and vinegar your fruit is going to be scrubbed clean from the dirt and wax that most fruits are covered in.
-You can feel good knowing that your not only providing the best for you family by having them eat fruits and vegetables but you have also given them the best cleaning option without harmful chemicals.
+With a quick wash down with water and vinegar, your fruit is going to be scrubbed clean from the dirt and wax that most fruits are covered in.
+You can feel good knowing that you’re not only providing the best for your family by having them eat fruits and vegetables but you have also given them the best cleaning option without harmful chemicals.